itz0/youtube-best-quality-download/README.md

 # youtube-best-quality-download

-### This solution was made to quickly and easily allow you to download any stream from Youtube to your computer with or without socks 5 proxy, it only consists of a command line script BAT file run from under Windows, this script is used in its work by the package Youtube-dl https://ytdl-org.github.io/youtube-dl/ perfect for this
+### This solution was made to quickly and easily allow you to download any video from Youtube to your computer with or without socks 5 proxy, it only consists of a command line script BAT file run from under Windows, this script is used in its work by the package Youtube-dl https://ytdl-org.github.io/youtube-dl/ perfect for this

 ## Installation:
 1. Download and install Youtube-dl.exe with this link https://github.com/ytdl-org/youtube-dl/releases  latest version file on this moment is youtube-dl 2021.02.04.1